jbloomlab/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/results/summary/lineplots_by_group.md

       Writing B-factor re-assigned PDBs for homotypicBetaRBD-mi3-immunizedmice to: results/lineplots_by_group/homotypicBetaRBD-mi3-immunizedmice_6M0J_mean_total_escape.pdb

+    Making PDB mappings for the average of 4 conditions for mosaic-8bRBD-mi3-immunizedNHPs to data/pdbs/6M0J.pdb Mapping to the following chain: E
+      Writing B-factor re-assigned PDBs for mosaic-8bRBD-mi3-immunizedNHPs to: results/lineplots_by_group/mosaic-8bRBD-mi3-immunizedNHPs_6M0J_mean_total_escape.pdb

     Making PDB mappings for the average of 6 conditions for mosaic-8bRBDmice to data/pdbs/7LYQ_RBD.pdb Mapping to the following chain: B
       Writing B-factor re-assigned PDBs for mosaic-8bRBDmice to: